Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss

 Echo Dot (3rd Gen): 80% off

-The Echo Dot 3rd Gen is a remarkable device that can stream music or serve as the hub or your smart home.
+The Echo Dot 3rd Gen is a remarkable device that can stream music or serve as the hub of your smart home.
 Best of all, it costs a fraction of what other brands charge for their smart speakers.
-It’s a reliable option that delivers a great value.
+It’s a reliable option that delivers great value.

 Sold by Amazon